ashukla2019/System_design/HLD/4_DBMS/DataBase/sql.md

 Advantages:

-- No database server required
+- No database server
 - Small footprint
-- ACID transactions
+- ACID support
 - Single file database

 Used in: